mdn/content/files/en-us/web/css/css_syntax/error_handling/index.md

 > **Note:** Do not take advantage of CSS's forgiving nature.
 Always close all of your statements and style blocks.
 It makes your CSS easier to read and maintain and ensures that the browser parses the CSS you intended.

-> **Note:** If a comment is with `/*` but not closed, any and all CSS encountered until the closing comment `*/` is found will be treated as a comment.
-Forgetting to close a comment may not make your CSS invalid, but it will make cause the CSS inside the comment to be ignored.
+> **Note:** If a comment starts with `/*` but is not closed, all CSS code until the closing comment `*/` is encountered will be treated as part of the comment.
+While an unclosed comment does not invalidate your CSS, but it causes the CSS inside the comment to be ignored.

 ### Grammar check